donavanbecker/homebridge-resideo/README.md

 ## Credentials

-There are four values you need to put into the `credentials` object above.
-The [honeywell-js-setup](https://github.com/d0n4v4nb3ck3r/honeywell-js-setup) repository explains how to generate these.
+The [honeywell-api](https://github.com/d0n4v4nb3ck3r/honeywell-api) repository explains how to generate these.

 ## Options